dansmyers/IntroToCS-Fall-2019/Labs-Fall-2019/B-We_Use_Computers_to_Make_Videogames.md

 1. Each *thing* that exists in the game corresponds to a class.

 2. Each class has a set of data members that describe its properties.
-These would be typically location, color, velocity, and maybe other things like point values or strength.
+For example, location, color, velocity, and maybe other things like point values or strength.

 3. Each class has an `update` method and a `draw` method. `update` performs the logic to move or otherwise modify the object on each frame of the game. `draw` uses graphics methods to draw the object to the window.

-Here's the key idea again: **each object manages its own data and uses methods to move and draw itself in the correct ways**.
+4. Remember the key idea again: **each object manages its own data and uses methods to move and draw itself in the correct ways**.

-4. `main` runs the basic animation loop, which consists mostly of calls to the `update` and `draw` methods for all of the game objects, plus a little additional logic to check for game ending conditions. **`main` only calls object methods -- it doesn't have to move or draw any game objects**.
+5. `main` runs the basic animation loop, which consists mostly of calls to the `update` and `draw` methods for all of the game objects, plus a little additional logic to check for game ending conditions. **`main` only calls object methods**; it never directly interacts with object data.